Angelica Hamilton

 Angelica Hamilton (September 25, 1784 – February 6, 1857) was the second child and eldest daughter of Elizabeth Schuyler and Alexander Hamilton, who was the first U.S. Secretary of the Treasury and one of the Founding Fathers of the United States.

+Angelica Hamilton; Unknown artist, estimated to be created during the 1800's.

 Early life

 In a letter to the nine-year-old Angelica Hamilton, who was then staying with her grandparents in Albany, Alexander Hamilton wrote:

 I was very glad to learn, my dear daughter, that you were going to begin the study of the French language.
 We hope you will in every respect behave in such a manner as will secure to you the good-will and regard of all those with whom you are.
 If you happen to displease any of them, be always ready to make a frank apology.
 But the best way is to act with so much politeness, good manners, and circumspection, as never to have occasion to make any apology.
 Your mother joins in best love to you.
 Adieu, my very dear daughter.